 Our 32 travel tips to help you have the best trip possible:

-Tip 1 – Make sure you have a proper visa
+Tip 1 – Make sure you have a proper visa to visit Vietnam

 The first thing you need to do is to ensure you have a proper visa to get into Vietnam.
 Most countries require a visit.
-To find out if you will need a visa for your visit here it is best you contact the Vietnamese Embassy of your home country or read our blog entitled Vietnam Travel Visa, What You Need to Know Before You Go by clicking here.
+To find out if you will need a visa for your visit here, it is best you contact the Vietnamese Embassy of your home country or read our blog entitled Vietnam Travel Visa, What You Need to Know Before You Go by clicking here.
 This blog goes into further detail on all the different ways you can obtain a Vietnamese Travel Visa.

 Tip 2 – Learn about the Vietnamese culture before you go

 - Indochine (1992) – This is a wonderful French film that is based on the life of a French Plantation owner in Vietnam and her adopted Vietnamese daughter.
-This film takes places during the French colonial era of Vietnam.
+This film takes place during the French colonial era of Vietnam.